Samruddhi-Muley/Instagram-c/README.md

 Visit user profiles and click "Follow"

-**Security Notes**
+# NOTES FOR SECURITY
 *Do NOT use in production without:*
-Changing the JWT secret key in app.py
+1.Changing the JWT secret key in app.py,
-Implementing proper password requirements
+2. Implementing proper password requirements
-Setting up HTTPS
+3. Setting up HTTPS
-Implementing rate limiting
+4. Implementing rate limiting
-Using environment variables for secrets
+5. Using environment variables for secrets

 Note: This application uses SQLite for simplicity.
 For production use, consider PostgreSQL or MySQL.